Hernández delivers 2-run single, Phillies rally in 9th

 Hernández hit his seventh homer in the fourth to put the Phillies up 4-2.

-Josh Donaldson hit a three-run homer off Aaron Nola to erase a two-run deficit in the fifth for Atlanta, which was getting big cheers from the sellout crowd of 43,593, the largest yet in three seasons at SunTrust Park, before the ninth.
+Josh Donaldson hit a three-run homer in the fifth off Phillies starter Aaron Nola to put Atlanta up 5-4.
+The Braves were getting big cheers from the sellout crowd of 43,593, the largest yet in three seasons at SunTrust Park, until the ninth.

-Héctor Neris, who took the loss and blew a save on Brian McCann’s two-run single a night earlier, earned his 15th save in 16 chances in the bottom half of the inning, retiring Ronald Acuña Jr., Dansby Swanson and Freddie Freeman in order.
+Héctor Neris, who took the loss on Brian McCann’s two-run single Friday night, earned his 15th save in 16 chances in the bottom half of the inning, retiring Ronald Acuña Jr., Dansby Swanson and Freddie Freeman in order.

-Donaldson’s 11th homer put the Braves up 5-4 and to give Atlanta its first lead since Austin Riley’s 11th homer made it 1-0 in the second inning.
+“It kind of shows you what our team is capable of doing,” Bruce said.
+“We have a chance to win the series tomorrow, so it was a big win for us and good bounce-back game.”

-The Phillies scored three times to take a 3-1 lead in the third against Touki Toussaint (5-0), who relieved Newcomb and pitched 2 1/3 innings to get the win.

-Atlanta trimmed the margin to 3-2 in the third.
-Acuña singled, advanced to second on right fielder Bryce Harper’s fielding error and scored from third on a groundout.
+The Phillies scored three times to take a 3-1 lead in the third against Touki Toussaint before Atlanta made it 3-2 in the third when Acuña singled, advanced to second on right fielder Bryce Harper’s fielding error and scored from third on a groundout.

 Nola allowed five runs, six hits, two walks and struck out four in 4 1/3 innings.
 He has a 7.71 ERA over his last three starts.